sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

-# Parallel solution using MPI.jl, PartitionedArrays.jl and HYPRE.jl
+# Multi-threading and MPI support

 JutulDarcy can use threads by default, but advanced options can improve performance significantly for larger models.